ProfessorSalty/studytopics/study_topics.md

     code.
 If the range is invalid, the response includes a 416 code.
 Byte serving is an important part of media streaming, as well as reading very large PDF documents.</dd>
+    <dt>Long Polling</dt>
+    <dd>Long polling is an application design pattern that allows the server to "push"
+data to the client, which is normally not possible in HTTP.
+The client initiates a connection as normal, but the connection is set to stay open for a long time.
+When the connection closes, the client opens a new one.
+The problem with this method is that both servers and browsers can support only a set number of active connections, so long polling can easily eat into available resources.</dd>
 </dl>